rinshamol/my-learning-journey-dotnet/README.md

 # Dotnet Learning Series

-This repository contains my learning journey with .NET, starting from basic console applications and gradually exploring more advanced topics.
+This repository contains my learning journey with .NET, gradually exploring more advanced topics.
 Each folder or project in this series represents a new topic or concept I practiced while building real code examples.

 ---

-## 📌 Project: Serialization & Deserialization (Console App)

-This is my first .NET console application in the series.
-It demonstrates:

-- JSON Serialization (C# object → JSON string)
-- JSON Deserialization (JSON string → C# object)
-- Using **Newtonsoft.Json**

 ## 🚀 How to Run

 1. Clone the repository:
 `git clone https://github.com/rinshamol/my-learning-journey-dotnet.git`
 2. Navigate into the project:
-`cd my-learning-journey-dotnet/ProductApp/`
+`cd my-learning-journey-dotnet/[Folder-name]`
 4. Restore dependencies:
 `dotnet restore`
 5. Run the app: